Helping Employees Get the Most Value out of their Dental Benefits

 Make sure employees have the materials they need to maximize their benefits.
 Delta Dental of Illinois has a variety of materials you can use to educate employees.

 - Your Oral Health Hub.
 Our oral health website provides employees with a wealth of oral health information including articles, videos and healthy recipes.

 - Dental 101.
-We offer information on how to get the most out of a dental plan, how to choose a network dentist, understanding your benefits and more on our Dental 101 section of our website.
+We offer information on how to get the most out of a dental plan, how to choose a network dentist, understanding your benefits and more on the Dental 101 section of our website.

 - LifeSmile Score.
 Our online risk assessment tool allows employees to print off an oral health score report and use it to start a conversation with their dentist.